mattbalmer/mb-scrollbar/README.md

 The roster div will stay at whatever dimensions your CSS dictates, and anything inside will expand infinitely in whatever direction you specify in the config.

+Also don't forget to include the module in your own Angular app

+    var app = angular.module('YourApp', ['ng-scrollbar']);

 ### Resizing

 One option to recalculate the size of the container is to set the `autoResize` config option to `true`.
 When the plugin detects a child element has been added/removed, it will automatically recalculate.